Turbo170/Intro-cs-game-dev-Turbo/week1/README.md

 Briefly describe your game:

 - What is the setting?
 - What choices does the player make?
 - What determines a win or loss?

 (Write 3–5 sentences.)

+The game is based on one punch man.
+The two choices the player can make are; to throw a punch or to leave the monster alone.
+The first option is the win because you do not want to leave the monster to kill civilians.
 ---

 ## Known Issues or Limitations